US finalises up to US$6.6 billion funding for chip giant TSMC

 While the United States used to make nearly 40 per cent of the world's chips, the proportion is now closer to 10 per cent – and none are the most advanced chips.

-TSMC shares were down by 0.6 per cent in New York early Friday.
+TSMC shares closed 1.3 per cent lower in New York on Friday.